huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_product.md

 The `paras` and `responses` block supports:

 * `name` - (Required, String) Specifies the name of the parameter.
 The name contains a maximum of 64 characters.
-Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following specail characters are
+Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following special characters are
 allowed: `?'#().,&%@!`.

 * `type` - (Optional, String) Specifies the type of the parameter.
 The valid values are **int**, **decimal**, **string**, **DateTime**, **jsonObject** and **string list**.

 * `description` - (Optional, String) Specifies the description of the parameter.
 The description contains a maximum of 128 characters.
-Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following specail characters are allowed: `?'#().,&%@!`.
+Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following special characters are allowed: `?'#().,&%@!`.

 * `min` - (Optional, String) Specifies the min value of the parameter when the `type` is **int** or **decimal**.